danielrosehill/My_Tech_Stack/README.md

 I figure this might save me a bit of time in representing (mostly) the same products to friends, colleagues, etc.

+If you're interested, read!
+If you just want my recommendations, [skip to the summary.](https://github.com/danielrosehill/My_Tech_Stack?tab=readme-ov-file#summary-of-recommendations)

 **Changelog**

 - Updated and added five stars for services that I *really* like!
 These are my strongest recommendations.